jorgecnavarrom/fetch_context_gbk/Readme.md

 - The script only looks at CDS features
 - Qualifiers where the label will be searched for: `gene`, `protein_id`, `proteinId`, `locus_tag` and `name`
 - If the extension falls in the middle of a CDS feature, it will be stretched as far as needed to completely include the CDS
-- The extracted locus reverse-complemented if the targeted feature is in the reverse strand
+- The extracted locus is reverse-complemented if the targeted feature is in the reverse strand
 - Output is also a GenBank file
 - For even more control at each side, use the `--downstream` and `--upstream` paramteres